Driving Sydney to Melbourne: Coast & Inland Guide

 Where is it?
 Raymond Island is best accessed from Bairnsdale off the Princes Highway.
 Follow the signs to Paynesville.
 You reach the island via a free 5-minute ferry ride from Paynesville across to the island.
 You can take your car or board as a foot passenger.

 Why visit?
 The sheer excitement when you spot your first Koala in the wild at Raymond Island is amazing.
-There they are just sitting in the tree sleeping or eating, not a fence around then, not a zookeeper in sight.
+There they are just sitting in the tree sleeping or eating, not a fence around them, not a zookeeper in sight.

 This is the experience that awaits you at Raymond Island Koala walk-in Gippsland.
 The Raymond Island Koala walk is one of the most popular attractions in Gippsland, and it’s free!

-The Koala walk is signposted, and you can also pick up a small guide book for a gold coin donation.
+The Koala walk is signposted, and you can also pick up a small guidebook for a gold coin donation.
 We recommend grabbing some food in Paynesville, catching the ferry, having some lunch in the park on the foreshore and then doing some Koala Hunting.

 The clearly marked trail is 1.3 km long.
 The Koalas can be hard to find as their fur mixes in with the colour of the gum trees.